Jeffrey-S-Smith/reading-notes-401/data-structures-and-algorithms.md

 1. What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?
 2. How can we ensure that we’ll avoid an infinite recursive call stack?

+* If there are no questions provided, summarize and explain this topic via an analogy from your previous work or home experience.

+## Things I want to know more about